 One Student’s First-Year & Sophomore Year Research Opportunities & Campus Involvement at Rowan University By the end of his first year at Rowan University, biological sciences major Brian Libby of Audubon, NJ (Camden County) had already accrued significant hands-on experience with research, and landed a summer position with faculty as an undergraduate research assistant.
 That […]

-What Do You Do When You’re Burned Out From The Thing You Love?
+What Do You Do When You’re Burned Out From What You Love?

-This article is part of a running series with Rowan University’s Wellness Center.
-This collaboration aims to educate students about personal well-being options.
+Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
-Have you ever felt a sense of overwhelming mental and physical exhaustion deep in your bones?
-Did lack of motivation and excitement permeate everything you have normally […]
+Written by Suzie Tse, graduate student pursuing a master’s in higher education Have you ever felt a sense of overwhelming mental and physical exhaustion deep in your bones?
+Did lack […]

 Professional Goals of One Rowan University Advertising Major